beele/homebridge-unifi-protect-camera-motion/README.md

 # Motion Events
 Motion is detected by the Unifi Protect API and is used to generate a Motion Event in Homekit.
 This plugin can use one of two methods to generate these events:
-- The "score" of the Unifi Protect motion event
+- The basic method: The "score" of the Unifi Protect motion event (which currently has a bug and is 0 as long as the motion is occurring!)
-- The "score" plus additional object detection step by use of a Tensorflow model.
+- The advanced method: Object detection by use of a Tensorflow model.
 This logic/model runs on-device, and no data is ever sent to any online/external/cloud source or service.
 It is based on [this](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) project.

 # Installation:
 Before installing this plugin, please make sure all of the prerequisites are completely first.